V714/RPiSensorsWebsite/README.md

 Simply run by command
 > python3 main.py

-Web app opens on your local IP and port 5000, you can see the address on the console aswell.
+Web app opens on your local IP and port 5000, you can see the address on the terminal aswell.

 To add RGB Diode ( __common cathode__ ) press **+** in yellow circle, select RGB Diode from list and type in numbers of GPIOs (__BCM numbering - not BOARD __) for specific colors.